FiratUsta/aura/Docs/commands.md

 ### `image-set || is`

-Changes the display image to an image from the given URL.
+Changes the display image of dark or light mode to an image from the given URL, depending on the mode you're currently on.

 Usage:

     is <image URL>

-### `image-set-light || isl`

-Changes the light-mode display image to an image from the given URL.

-Usage:

-    isl <image URL>

 ### `image-clear || ic`